jayashree-22/io_STORY-TELLERS/README.md

 # io_STORY-TELLERS
-A Gen AI-based interactive storytelling platform built using Flask that allows users to co-create interactive stories, where the narrative evolves based on user choices and inputs.
+We have built a Gen AI-based interactive storytelling platform using Flask that allows users to co-create interactive stories, where the narrative evolves based on user choices and inputs.